sch00l-nz/mns.sch00l.nz/README.md

 # mns.sch00l.nz

-A community maintained website to support [https://mns.school.nz](Miramar North School).
+A community maintained website to support [Miramar North School](https://mns.school.nz).

 Currently it contains:
 - an overview of digital tools (for new parents!)